KristoferMar/React-Guide/README.md

 2. ...

 - You are able to create dynamic styling by adding styles to a javascript constant and add eg 'red' to an array which is loaded into HTML elements. (section 5 nr.
 67 - Udemy)

+Downloads: radium
+"npm install --save radium"

+radium is an CSS package for react which allows us to use inline styles with sudo selectors and media styles.
+- We use radium to create dynamic CSS for react app which can be executed in combination with some logic.